-For E&E assets, where the above indicators exist, an impairment test is carried out.
-The E&E assets are categorised into Cash Generating Units ("CGU").
+For E&E assets, where the above indicators exist or on an annual basis, an impairment test is carried out.
+The E&E assets are categorised into Cash Generating Units ("CGU") on a country-by-country basis (31 May 2020: Finland and Ireland).
 The carrying value of the CGU is compared to its recoverable amount and any resulting impairment loss is written off to the consolidated income statement.
 The recoverable amount of the CGU is assessed as the higher of its fair value, less costs to sell, and its value in use.